andrewcbuensalida/PERN-STACK-YELP-CLONE/README.md

 then manually create the .env in the server directory so node can log into psql.

-had to globally instead react-scripts if i wanted to npm run build during code deploy.
+seems that react build folder already contains node_modules

+npm ci to install exactly the same version npm i --prefer-offline to not install if it's in cache, this doesnt work with npm ci npm i --production to not install devdependencies, this works with npm ci

+since could build during the deploy, have to build locally, then push to github. the react-scripts folder in the node_modules is empty, so i tried npm i react-scripts, but ends up crashing the instance.